-Dressed in stone, glass, and copper, the 1,664-square-foot home takes in sweeping city and ocean views captured via soaring floor-to-ceiling walls of glass.
+Dressed in stone, glass, and copper, the 1,664-square-foot home takes in the sweeping city and ocean views captured via soaring floor-to-ceiling walls of glass.

 With a large stone fireplace, the living room is wrapped by two 16-foot-high walls of glass, opening to the terrace built around a monumental eucalyptus tree, traversing all floors and protected by the home’s stone facade.

 There are many hand-to-heart moments throughout this architectural gem once owned by actor Vincent Gallo and modern house collector Michael LaFetra — including terraces with built-in, copper-wrapped seating positioned to capture expansive views of greater Los Angeles.
 But the most breathtaking of them all is the sparkling pool that allows you to float away from the residence and peer down on the city below.

 Listed as a historical cultural monument and eligible for tax benefits granted by the Mills Act, the Wolff Residence comes with an adjoining guest house, commissioned in 1970, which has three bedrooms and two full baths.

 Last sold in 2008 for $5.550 million, the residence is on the market again, asking $6.5 million.